nlip-lab/nlip-lab.github.io/_people/manisha.md

 - Graph-based Modeling
 - Social Network Analysis

-**Current Affiliation:** Postdoctoral associate at the University of Manchester
+**Current Affiliation:** Postdoctoral Associate at the University of Manchester